tbenthompson/tbenthompson_site/content/post/surface_representation.md

 +++
-title="Maybe we should stop using planar triangles for fault modeling." date=2021-03-31
+title="Maybe we should stop using planar triangles for fault modeling" date=2021-03-31
 +++